Crypto, the CLARITY Act, and the Missing Use Case

 Crypto became the #2 corporate election spender since 2010, and 92% of that arrived in 2024 alone.
 Lobby charts and sources.

-The strategy was not persuasion but consequence.
-The network's candidates won 53 of 58 targeted races, about 91%.
-It spent over $40 million to retire Senator Sherrod Brown, the Banking Committee's most consistent skeptic, and $10 million against Katie Porter, who was not notably anti-crypto: the point was the message to everyone else.
-Once in office the administration delivered: dropping the SEC's case against Coinbase, disbanding the Justice Department's crypto-enforcement team, and signing the GENIUS Act stablecoin law in 2025.
-Fairshake is already sitting on a roughly $193 million war chest for 2026.
+The strategy wasn't persuasion.
+It was consequence.
+Crypto-backed candidates won 53 of 58 targeted races, about 91% — though the headline number is flattered by a deliberate playbook of dominating primaries in safe-seat districts where the general election was already settled.
+Padding the win column wasn't really the point.
+The point was that the PACs spent over $40 million to retire Senator Sherrod Brown, the Banking Committee's most consistent skeptic, and $10 million against Katie Porter, who wasn't even particularly anti-crypto.
+The message was for everyone else who was watching.
+Once in office the administration delivered: dropped the SEC's case against Coinbase, disbanded the Justice Department's crypto-enforcement team, signed the GENIUS Act stablecoin law in 2025.
+Fairshake is already sitting on roughly $193 million for 2026.

-Layered on the institutional capture is a personal one.
-The President's family launched World Liberty Financial (a governance token and a stablecoin) and the $TRUMP memecoin, whose own paperwork put the majority of supply with Trump entities and which sold an exclusive dinner to its top holders: a sitting president selling access through a token he controls, the anti-use-case in pure form.
-The Commerce Secretary's firm, Cantor Fitzgerald, holds a stake in Tether and custodies part of its reserves, even as Treasury and Justice are the agencies meant to police the sanctions evasion that USDT settles.
-The bill carries no new ethics provisions on any of this, which is the central Democratic objection.
+On top of the institutional capture is a personal one.
+The President's family launched World Liberty Financial (which includes a governance token and a stablecoin) and the $TRUMP memecoin.
+The memecoin's own paperwork shows most of the supply held by Trump entities, and the project sold an exclusive dinner to its top holders.
+That's a sitting president selling access through a token he controls — about as pure an anti-use-case as you can get.
+Separately, the Commerce Secretary's firm, Cantor Fitzgerald, holds a stake in Tether and custodies some of its reserves — while Treasury and Justice are the agencies supposed to be policing the sanctions evasion USDT enables.
+The bill adds no new ethics provisions for any of this, which is the central Democratic objection.

-Enforcement is the last gap.
-A framework is only as good as the agencies running it, and the people who will administer this one are the same ones who spent the prior year withdrawing from the rules that already existed.
-A law on paper is not a law in practice.
+Then there's enforcement.
+A regulatory framework is only as good as the agencies running it, and the people who'll be running this one are the same ones who spent the past year backing away from the rules that already existed.
+Laws on paper aren't the same as laws in practice.

 7. A Sober Reading

-The CLARITY Act does something worth doing.
-It writes down rules for centralized US operators, tells exchanges what they may not do with customer money, and gives the bankruptcy courts a clean answer when the next FTX fails.
-For the quarter-to-a-third of the wreckage that fell on ordinary users of US-facing platforms, it is better than no bill.
+The CLARITY Act does some genuinely useful things.
+It writes down rules for centralized US operators.
+It tells exchanges what they're not allowed to do with customer money.
+It gives bankruptcy courts a clean answer for the next FTX.
+For the quarter-to-a-third of the wreckage that landed on ordinary users of US-facing platforms, that's better than no bill.

-But the rest is outside it by construction: the de-pegs, the DeFi exploits, the foreign scams, and above all the continuous outflow of sanctions-evading, ransomware-funding, fentanyl-paying volume through USDT and DeFi, which is structured to avoid the very registered intermediaries the bill regulates.
-That last category is what Part One was leading to: if the field's clearest real-world use is routing around the laws this country has against laundering, sanctions evasion, and corruption, then a market-structure bill that leaves those flows alone is not addressing what crypto is actually for.
+The rest sits outside the bill on purpose.
+The de-pegs, the DeFi exploits, the foreign scams, and most of all the ongoing flow of sanctions-evading, ransomware-funding, fentanyl-paying money through USDT and DeFi — which is specifically built to avoid the registered intermediaries the bill regulates.
+That last category is what all of Part One was building toward.
+If crypto's clearest real-world use is routing around US laws on laundering, sanctions evasion, and corruption, then a market-structure bill that leaves those flows alone isn't really addressing what crypto is for.

 References